pelagos-consulting/OpenCL_Course/README.md

 # Accelerated computing with OpenCL

 Open Compute Language (OpenCL) provides a programming framework for harnessing the compute capabilities of multicore processors.
 In this teaching series we cover a majority of the concepts for working with OpenCL in the context of supercomputing.
+We use the OpenCL 3.0 standard.

 ## Folder structure